kubesphere-retired/ks-website/content/conference/en/porter.md

 Equal-Cost Multi-Path (ECMP) means the package forwarding to a same destination can occur along multiple paths of equal cost.
 When the device supports ECMP, the three-layer traffic that is sent to the target IP or network segment can be distributed by different paths, achieving network load balancing.
 Besides, once a certain path malfunctions, other paths can finish the forwarding process instead,  serving as the routing redundant backup.
 Please refer to the image below:
 ![图片](https://uploader.shimo.im/f/FfwaMcNCNY8glOhH.png!thumbnail)

-With the help of the virtual router, ECMP can select the next hop (Pod) according to Hash functions from the existing routing paths for a certain IP (the corresponding VIP of the service).
+With the help of the virtual router, ECMP can select the next hop (Pod) according to Hash algorithm from the existing routing paths for a certain IP (the corresponding VIP of the service).
 This is how load balancing is achieved.
 As virtual routers support ECMP in general, Porter only needs to check the Kubernetes API server and deliver the corresponding information of backend Pod of a service to the router.

 ### BGP
 A Pod may be scheduled to other nodes in Kubernetes.
 For a router, the next hop of a service VIP is not fixed as the equal-cost routing information will often be updated.
 Calico, for example, uses BGP (Border Gateway Protocol) to advertise routes.
 BGP is a commonly used essential decentralized protocol to exchange routing information among autonomous systems on the Internet.
 Unlike other routing protocols, BGP uses L4 to ensure the update security of routing information.
 As BGP is decentralized, it is very easy to establish a routing layer of high availability to ensure network continuity.